Home

 Coffee Breaks - Yes or No?

-It has become an Amercan custom to have Coffee Breaks at work since the early 20th century.
+Coffee Breaks at work have become an American custom since the early 20th century.

 However, at the end of the 19th century, the American workplace was a dreadful place for a break.
 But as the century turned, social reform was gaining steam.
 Companies and factories installed in-house lunchrooms, and Coffee Breaks became part of the reform.